Hunstanton: Education

-Theatre, cinema and culture
+Culture

 The Princess Theatre is a 472-seat, year-round venue for shows from comedy to drama, music for all tastes, and children's productions.
 It also has a six-week summer season and an annual Christmas pantomime.
 Films are screened in the week.
-Opened as the Capitol Cinema in 1932, it is noted for its Norfolk carr stone construction, of which it contains the largest gable wall in existence.
+Opened as the Capitol Cinema in 1932, it is noted for its Norfolk carrstone construction, of which it contains the largest gable wall in existence.
 It was designed as a theatre as well as a cinema, but closed in the 1960s and was sold in 1974.
 It reopened as the Kingsley Centre for summer seasons and films for about two years, but declined into a bingo hall before closing again.
 The Borough Council of King's Lynn and West Norfolk purchased it in 1981, and in honour of Lady Diana Spencer, who married the Prince of Wales in July 1981, it was renamed the Princess Theatre and officially re-opened on 5 July 1981.

 Hunstanton Concert Band plays in and around Hunstanton at a wide variety of venues including churches, fêtes, concerts and the town's bandstand.
 The Deaf Havana album Fools and Worthless Liars featured a track called "Hunstanton Pier", a nostalgic recollection of the town where James Veck-Gilodi, its lead singer, grew up.